Design & Production Courses

 DEP 6211

-Grad Foundations of Scene Painting I
+Grad Foundations of Scene Painting I2 credits

 A study of basic techniques employed by the scenic artist.
 Emphasis is placed on equipment, procedure and practical application to framed scenery and flat painted drops.
 Possible projects may include wood grain, simple trompe l'oei techniques and a textural landscape.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.

 DEP 6212

-Graduate Foundations of Scene Painting II
+Graduate Foundations of Scene Painting II2 credits

 DEP 6267

-Graduate Stage Properties I
+Graduate Stage Properties I3 credits

 A study of management, organization and procurement of stage and entertainment properties.
 Emphasis is placed on safety procedures, researching and problem solving for the entertainment industry.
 A demonstrated background in stage properties is a prerequisite.